 Ok, without further ado, let’s get the color combos!
 Let us know if you have any questions!

-This exterior paint color combination of a white house and trim with black shutters and door is a classic and commonly used exterior paint scheme among farmhouse style homes.
+This exterior paint color combination of a white house and trim with black shutters and doors are a classic and commonly used exterior paint scheme among farmhouse-style homes.
 Too simple for your style?
 You could easily spice things up by painting your front door a bold color like red or green!

 Exterior paint envy comes to this combination of grey, beige and white.